What is the function of the FAA Class 3 Review Committee (C3RC)?

 Any Tripoli member flying a project with a total impulse over 40,960 N-s (“P” motor or greater) for a Tripoli sanctioned flight must submit the project to the C3RC.
 That includes the COMBINED motor impulse of a multi-staged or clustered motor project.

-As of February 6, 2013, the C3RC has also been tasked by the TRA BOD to review all non-Class 3 flights attempting altitudes over 50,000' AGL.
+As of February 2020, the C3RC has also been tasked by the TRA BOD to review all non-Class 3 flights over 100,000 feet AGL.

 This request demonstrates internal self-regulation that we continue to practice in order to present Tripoli to the various AHJ’s as the world class hobby rocketry association putting safety first.

 What information do I have to submit to the FAA Class 3 Review Committee?